Adolis García Player Props: Rangers vs. Phillies

 - The Phillies pitching staff was eighth in MLB last season with a collective nine strikeouts per nine innings.

-- The Phillies' 3.97 team ERA ranked 17th among all league pitching staffs.
+- The Phillies had a 3.97 team ERA that ranked 17th across all league pitching staffs.

-- Phillies pitchers combined to surrender 150 home runs (0.9 per game), the fifth-fewest in baseball.
+- The Phillies allowed the fifth-fewest home runs in baseball (150 total, 0.9 per game).

-- Wheeler starts for the first time this season for the Phillies.
+- Falter will make his first start of the season for the Phillies.

-- In his last appearance on Sunday, Nov.
-6, the 32-year-old right-hander, started and went 5 1/3 innings against the Houston Astros.
+- In his last appearance on Saturday, Oct.
+22, the 25-year-old lefty started the game and went two-thirds of an inning against the San Diego Padres.

 © 2023 Data Skrive.
 All rights reserved.